 Our staff are subject specialists and specialists in post-16 teaching.
 Many also have vocational experience in relevant fields

 Visits and speakers to enhance your learning

-The opportunity to learn in an adult environment and take advantage of the wide range of social and leisure activities only available through the College.
+The opportunity to learn in an adult environment and take advantage of the wide range of activities only available through the College.

 There’s no upper age limit to studying Access to HE.